brnhaze/SQL_Project/starting_with_data.md

-Question 3:
+Question 3: What are the top 5 products with the highest total orders

 SQL Queries:

-Answer:

-Question 4:
+  SELECT productsku, total_ordered
+  FROM sales_report
+  ORDER BY total_ordered DESC
+  LIMIT 5

+Answer: productsku GGOEGOAQ012899 total_ordered was 456

+Question 4: Question: What is the average sentiment score and magnitude for all products?

 SQL Queries:

-Answer:
+  SELECT ROUND(AVG(sentimentscore),2) AS avg_sentimentscore, ROUND(AVG(sentimentmagnitude),2) AS avg_sentimentmagnitude
+  FROM sales_report

+Answer: Average sentiment score .39 and average sentiment magnitude .81